 9. Browse Through A Candy Store

-Even if you’re not planning on buying anything, candy shops always charm you with colorful sweets and sugary aromas.
+Even if you’re not planning on eating much candy, candy shops always charm you with colorful sweets and sugary aromas.

 Swedish candy shops are filled with chocolates in metallic wrappings and overflowing buckets of traditional salty licorice.